cdzombak/alexa-aircraft-radar/README.md

 - `GEOCODE_API_KEY` is the client key for my geocoding web service.
 - `IMAGE_API_KEY` is the client key for my aircraft images web service.

-To set these in your shell for local dev, run `. ./scripts/env.sh {KEY}`.
-(Both APIs currently use the same client API key.)

 ## Be nice to ADS-B Exchange